In spite of all the high technology available these days, in the form of computer based audio

 about the hiss, crackle and other spurious noises that make them special to me.
 It really has

-nothing to do with sound "quality" in the theoretical sense, far more to do with the fact that
+nothing to do with sound "quality" in the theoretical sense.
+It has far more to do with the fact that

 when I first listened to these classics like "Stairway to Heaven", it was on a really cheap